 Use free AI image to video generators to test ideas.
 They are useful for learning what works, checking whether an image can animate well and experimenting with prompts before you commit to a campaign.

-But do not confuse a free test clip with a real content workflow.
-If you are building product ads, Shopify campaigns, client creative, Reels, launch assets or reusable content systems, you need more than a download.
+But do not confuse a free test clip with a finished content process.
+If you are building product ads, Shopify campaigns, client creative, Reels, launch visuals or repeatable social content, you need more than a download.

 That is where Stratboost fits.
-Start with the AI Image to Video Generator, build wider video assets in AI Video Studio, organise results in Workspace, and use the Product Photo to Video Ad Workflow when you want to turn product images into campaign-ready video creative.
+Start with the AI Image to Video Generator.
+Use Photo to Video AI for photo-led videos.
+Use Animate Photo AI for still image animation.
+Use the Product Photo to Video Ad Workflow when you want to turn product images into campaign-ready video creative.

 Free tools are good for testing.
 Stratboost is for when the video needs to support a real campaign.